Stop! Your Lease Extension in Trearddur Bay Could Be FREE

 Increase your lease and increase your Trearddur Bay property value

 Unfortunately that a Trearddur Bay residential lease is a wasting asset.
-As the lease term diminishes so does the value of the property.
-The extent of this is taken for granted in the first few years due to the loss of value being disguised by increases in the Trearddur Bay property market.Where your lease has approximately ninety years left, you need to start considering a lease extension.
-An important point to note is that it is desirable for lease extension to take place before the term of the existing lease falls under eighty years - otherwise a higher amount will be due.
-Most leasehold owners in Trearddur Bay will be able to extend under the legislation; however a conveyancing solicitor should be able to confirm whether you are eligibility.
-In some situations you may not qualify.
-There are also strict deadlines and procedures to be adhered to once the process is instigated and you will need to be guided by your conveyancer for the duration of the process.
+The lease value reduces in proportion to its lease length.
+The extent of this is taken for granted in the early years due to the loss of value being disguised by increases in the Trearddur Bay property market.Where your lease has approximately ninety years left, you should start considering a lease extension.
+An important point to note is that it is desirable for lease extension to take place before the term of the existing lease slips below 80 years - otherwise a higher amount will be due.
+Most leasehold owners in Trearddur Bay will be able to extend under the legislation; however a conveyancing solicitor should be able to confirm whether you qualify for an extension.
+In some cases you may not qualify.
+There are also strict deadlines and procedures to follow once the process has commenced and you will need to be guided by your conveyancing solicitor for the duration of the formalities.

 Lender Requirement